Joint analysis of anisotropic power spectrum, bispectrum and trispectrum: application to N-body simulations: Results

 Before investigating the additional information content captured by the anisotropic redshift space bispectrum and i-trispectrum, we check the performance of the analytical model in fitting the data up to the chosen $k_\mr{max}$.
 As measured data-vector we consider the mean of the complete set of 8000 simulations' measurements.
 This significantly reduces the cosmic variance uncertainty (the corresponding volume being 8000 $(h^{-1}\mr{Gpc})^3$).
 Figure \ref{fig:fit_pbt_stats} shows for each statistics the theoretical model computed for the set of parameters corresponding to the best-fit values obtained in the analysis of Section \ref{sec:mcmc_sampling} --see sec \ref{sec:mcmc_sampling} for details-- and the measured data-vector.

 The error-bars correspond to a survey volume of $V_{\rm survey}=25\,(h^{-1}\mr{Gpc})^3$.
 Even though the measured data-vector is the average of 8000 simulations, we re-scale the covariance only by a factor of 25 (recall that each simulations has a volume of 1 $(h^{-1}\mr{Gpc})^3$).
 This is a much larger error than the one corresponding to the mean of 8000 simulations, but it is of the same order of magnitude to what expected from current and future galaxy clustering surveys.
+For these settings, the largest data-vector's fit including monopoles and quadrupoles for all the statistics, returns a $\chi^2\simeq1295$ for $N_\mr{dof}=3612 - 13$ (12 parameters plus using the mean of the realisation), which correspond to a reduced $\chi^2_\mr{red}\simeq0.36$.
+If we would have used as effective volume the one expected for the DESI survey (Table \ref{tab:surveys_specs}) $V_{\rm survey}=65\,(h^{-1}\mr{Gpc})^3$, the resulting reduced $\chi^2$ would have been $\chi^2_\mr{red}\simeq0.94$.
 Analogously, Figure \ref{fig:fit_pbt_ratios} shows the ratios between the model and measurement of each statistic.

 Even with sub-percent relative error-bars, the power spectrum monopole model fits the data up to the adopted $k_\mr{max}$.
 The same is true for the power spectrum quadrupole.
 All the bispectrum multipoles show a good fit which starts worsening when reaching the maximum $k$, as it can be clearly seen in the top right rows of Figure \ref{fig:fit_pbt_ratios}.
 The i-trispectrum model accurately describes the measured signal for both monopole and quadrupole terms.